BruceWen98/brucewen98.github.io/_pages/about.md

 I hold a Bachelor's degree in Economics and Master's degree in Computer Science, both from the University of Chicago.

-My academic interests are in Econometrics, Machine Learning, and their applications to the empirical estimation of auctions.
+My academic interests are in Econometrics, Machine Learning, Algorithms, and their applications to the empirical estimation of auctions.